Flashing Yellow Arrows |

 phasing" signal display for

-permissive left turn when oncoming traffic has both through green and
+permissive left turn when oncoming traffic has a green signal for

 sometimes misinterpreted